Fast multi-qubit global-entangling gates without individual addressing of trapped ions: Introduction

 \section{Introduction \\}

 Quantum computers can provide solutions for certain complex problems intractable by classical computers.
-A trapped-ion system is one of the most promising physical platforms to realize a practical quantum computer~\cite{Ladd2010-eo, Monroe2013-kh, Haffner2008-yf, Blatt2012-so}.
-The longest coherence time of single-qubits~\cite{Wang2017Single-qubit,Wang2021Single} and the highest fidelity of the entangling gates~\cite{Ballance2016-cx, Gaebler2016-wl,Clark2021-jl} among any other physical platforms have been demonstrated in trapped-ion systems.
-Due to the long coherence time of a trapped-ion qubit, the number of gates before decoherence can be in the order of 10$^8$, which is in the leading position among potential physical platforms for quantum computers.
+The trapped-ion system is one of the most promising physical platforms to realize a practical quantum computer~\cite{Ladd2010-eo, Monroe2013-kh, Haffner2008-yf, Blatt2012-so}.
+The longest coherence time of single-qubits~\cite{Wang2017Single-qubit,Wang2021Single} and the highest fidelity of the entangling gates~\cite{Ballance2016-cx, Gaebler2016-wl,Clark2021-jl} among all physical platforms have been demonstrated in trapped-ion systems.
+Due to the long coherence time of a trapped-ion qubit, the number of gates can be implemented before decoherence can be in the order of 10$^8$, which is also in the leading position among other physical platforms for quantum computers.
 However, the speeds of entangling gates in the trapped-ion system can be considered relatively slow, which would limit the application of some quantum algorithms for practical purposes.
 There have been many theoretical proposals and studies to speed up the trapped-ion entangling gates~\cite{Garcia-Ripoll2005-ts, Garcia-Ripoll2003-kw, Duan2004-lr, Steane_2014, Torrontegui2020-xd, Mehdi2021-cw}.
-Recently, the experimental realizations of such fast quantum gates have been demonstrated with trapped ions~\cite{Schafer2018-xj, Wong-Campos2017-ot, Zhang2020-um}.
+Recently, experimental realizations of such fast quantum gates have also been demonstrated with trapped ions~\cite{Schafer2018-xj, Wong-Campos2017-ot, Zhang2020-um}.
 Apart from speeding up the gate, by taking advantage of the full-connectivity of trapped ion system~\cite{Choi2014Optimal,debnath2016demonstration,Linke2017-dq}, simultaneous operations on more than two qubits~\cite{Figgatt2019-bj, Lu2019-yg, Shapira2020-xe, Grzesiak2020-jb} such as parallel gates and global gates have been intensively studied to shorten the running time of quantum algorithms.